YukiYuGuo/Investigation-on-the-Relationship-Between-Amount-of-Protein-and-Rating-of-Recipes/README.md

 The observed statistic of 0.00387 is indicated by the red vertical line on the graph.
 Since the p_value that we found (0.0) is < 0.05 which is the significance level that we set, we reject the null hypothesis.
 The missingness of 'rating' does depend on the 'pro——proportion', which is proportion of protein in the recipe.

-2. Proportion of Protein and Rating
+-Minutes and Rating

-**Null Hypothesis:** The distribution of the 'minutes' column is independent of whether the 'rating' column is missing, meaning there is no relationship between the two.
+**Null Hypothesis:** The distribution of the ''minutes'' column is independent of whether the 'rating' column is missing, meaning there is no relationship between the two.
-**Alternate Hypothesis:** The distribution of the 'minutes' column is not independent of whether the 'rating' column is missing, meaning there is a relationship between the two.
+**Alternate Hypothesis:** The distribution of the ''minutes'' column is not independent of whether the 'rating' column is missing, meaning there is a relationship between the two.
 **Test Statistic:** bsolute difference of mean in the proportion of protein of the recipe in minutes of the distribution of the group without missing ratings and the distribution of the group without missing ratings.
 **Significance Level:** 0.05
 <iframe